VortTeam/VortLang/README.md

 # VortLang

 VortLang is a minimal interpreted programming language written in Rust.
 Designed with simplicity and learning in mind, it offers clean syntax and fast execution.
+Its syntax is similar to Python's and Rust's.

 ![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)